How to Stop Judging Yourself: A Guide to Self-Compassion

 Remember: The goal isn't perfect self-compassion - it's making self-kindness feel more natural than self-judgment.
 When we reduce friction and make positive behaviors the path of least resistance, change becomes sustainable.

-Conclusion - Stop Judging Yourself:
+Conclusion - How to Stop Judging Yourself:

 Just like biting your nails or scrolling social media, self-judgment is ultimately a habit that's been reinforced over time but can be replaced with healthier patterns.
 The key isn't fighting against self-judgment, but building new neural pathways that make self-compassion your default response.